hasgeek/clonedoattend/eventer/templates/tshirt_email.md

 We will courier the {{ title }} t-shirt to you in a few days' time.
 We require you to update your address and t-shirt size using our t-shirt information form, the link to which is given below.
 {% endif %}

-### Please fill this form before 31st January 2014.
+### Please fill this form at least 15 days before commencement of the event.

 [Update your t-shirt preference now]({{ link }})